refinery/refinerycms/doc/guides/1 - Getting Started/2 - Getting Started.md

     $ rails *3.2.15* new rickrockstar -m http://refinerycms.com/t/2.1.0

 TIP.
-If you want to create a Rails 4 application with refinerycms, you’ll have to use the edge version.
+If you want to create a Rails 4 application with refinerycms, you'll have to use the edge version.
 This works with Rails 4.2.3:

     $ rails new rickrockstar -m http://refinerycms.com/t/edge